Professor

 on several projects:

-I'll be giving comments on Jeff King's recent book Felicitous
+I gave comments on Jeff King's recent book Felicitous

 I gave the Beth Lecture at the 2022 Amsterdam